livingincircuits/portfolio/content/projects/2021-01-20/index.md

 #### Stack Ranking

-Customer problem stack ranking tells you how important an concept is compared to the other problems the target customers experience.
-It's a simple data-driven approach to understand whether an concept solves a burning pain point or just a mild inconvenience.
+Customer problem stack ranking tells you how important a concept is compared to the other problems the target customers experience.
+It's a simple data-driven approach to understand whether a concept solves a burning pain point or just a mild inconvenience.

-Based on what we had learned during the interviews and participatory design, we built up a problem statement and gathered together other problem statements.
+Based on what we had learned during the interviews and participatory design, we built up a problem statement and gathered other problem statements to rank.

 We did this at scale to validate the need and learnings from the stack ranking validated the basic concept of this new promotion we were looking to create.